PlusOneRabbit/ranked-sync/README.md

 ## Usage

+If you downloaded the binary, run the exe inside the zip.

-Simply start the project from the command line using `npm start`
+If you downloaded the source code, start the project from the command line using `npm start`

-A Windows batch script is included for ease of use.
+A Windows batch script is also included in the source code for ease of use.